 Note: Using cutoff

-in aggregation queries is not recommended, as it can produce meaningless results.
+in aggregation queries is not recommended because it can produce inaccurate or incomplete results.

 - Example